jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

   $ d: \Omega \mapsto \mathbb{R} $ and
   $ F: K_{n-1}\times\Omega \mapsto \mathbb{R} $ are smooth functions given as input to the problem.

-Here, $ d(w) $ and $ F(x, w) $ represents the function to aproximate and the approximation function respectively, where $ x $ is the vector of parameters or coefficients that we want to optimize and $ w $ is the function input or variables.
+Here, $ d(w) $ and $ F(x, w) $ represents the function to approximate and the approximation function respectively, where $ x $ is the vector of parameters or coefficients that we want to optimize and $ w $ is the function input or variables.

 Note that the approximation error given by $ |d(w) - F(x, w)| $ is not squared and is computed linearly, and it is performed in every point of the approximation interval $ \Omega $.
 In fact, each _semi-infinite constraint_ represent each possible function value of $ d $ and $ F $ over the approximation interval $ \Omega $.